-SRHS is lucky to have five wonderful Counselors.
-Counselors are generally in their office from 7:45 - 3:15 p.m.
+SRHS is lucky to have five wonderful School Counselors, a College and Career Counselor, and a School Based Therapist.
+Counselors who are generally in their office from 7:45 - 3:15 p.m.
 M - F and are available for drop in of students before school, at break, and after school as well as scheduled appointments.
 We feel strongly that students should take advantage of the “drop in” times so that they do not miss valuable classroom instruction.
 Students can also fill out a request to see their counselor which is located in the Counseling Office, if they are unable to utilize “drop in” times or if their counselor is unavailable.
 Once the Counselor receives this request from a student, they will send a pass for the student during the school day to address any concern or question they may have.

 SRHS Counselors have a ratio of approximately 400 students on their caseload.
-Though speaking to a school counselor can be therapeutic, the counselor does not practice psychotherapy.
-Many times, Counselors must rely on referring students to outside resources to assist with in depth social emotional needs.
+Though speaking to a School Counselor can be therapeutic, the counselor does not practice psychotherapy.
+Many times, Counselors must rely on referring students to outside resources or our School Based Therapist (SBT) to assist with in depth social emotional needs.

 Seth Geffner is from Southern California and a proud supporter of the LA Kings and LA Dodgers (we don’t hold it against him).
 He graduated from the University of Arizona in 1996 and then attended graduate schools at the University of Michigan and Sonoma State University where he earned his Master’s in Counseling.
 Seth is married to a special education elementary school teacher in Santa Rosa City Schools, and they have two children.
-Their son attends middle school while their daughter attends a local elementary school.
+Their son attends SRHS while their daughter attends SRMS.
 Seth has been a counselor at SRHS since 2003.